Technology / General

 What Operating Temperature and Pressure Does the PHANTOM Machine Run At?

-The PHANTOM operates at 165°C and 7 bar autogenous pressure — a 45-minute batch cycle that exceeds the EN ISO 17665-1 sterilisation threshold by 23%, with no combustion, no flue, and no atmospheric emission permit required.
+The PHANTOM operates at ~200°C and ~20 bar pressure — a 30–45 minute batch cycle (model dependent) that exceeds the EN ISO 17665-1 sterilisation threshold, with no combustion, no flue, and no atmospheric emission permit required.

-The PHANTOM operates at 165°C and 7 bar autogenous pressure — conditions that reliably destroy all Class B pathogens, prion proteins, and chemical oxygen demand in a single 45-minute batch cycle, without any external pressurisation equipment or combustion.
+The PHANTOM operates at ~200°C and ~20 bar pressure — conditions that reliably destroy all Class B pathogens, prion proteins, and chemical oxygen demand in a single batch cycle, without any external pressurisation equipment or combustion.

-• Operating pressure: 7 bar autogenous (generated by steam alone — no external compressor required)
+• Operating pressure: ~20 bar (no external compressor required)

 • Thermal source: Electric resistance heating — no combustion, no flue gas, no stack permit